MSC Student Conference on National Affairs: Structure

-Every year, MSC SCONA develops an overarching topic to guide discussions, anchor policy proposals, and provide inspiration for the conference speakers and facilitators.
-The approximately 150 delegates represent universities across the United States and commonly include all Federal Service Academies, the six United States Senior Military Colleges, and top schools from across the Southeastern Conference, among other prestigious institutions.
+MSC SCONA develops an overarching topic to guide discussions, anchor policy proposals, and inspire the conference speakers and facilitators annually.
+The approximately 150 delegates represent universities across the United States, including all Federal Service Academies, the six United States Senior Military Colleges, and top schools across the Southeastern Conference, among other prestigious institutions.

-Although MSC SCONA once included delegates from local high schools as well as from countries such as Mexico and Canada, both practices have since been discontinued due to funding issues in the 1990s and a focus on a more rigorous standard of discussions.
-Since at least as far back as the time of SCONA Finance Chairman Henry Cisneros, later the Secretary of United States Department of Housing and Urban Development, members of the committee have traveled to major cities across Texas to raise private funds from businesses and individuals in order to operate the conference.
+Although MSC SCONA once included delegates from local high schools and countries such as Mexico and Canada, both practices have since been discontinued due to funding issues in the 1990s and a focus on a more rigorous standard of discussions.
+Since at least as far back as the time of SCONA Finance Chairman Henry Cisneros, later the Secretary of the United States Department of Housing and Urban Development, committee members have traveled to major cities across Texas to raise private funds from businesses and individuals to operate the conference.

 The conference is organized and run by a committee of Texas A&M University students.
-These students, many of them from the Texas A&M University Corps of Cadets and the Texas A&M Bush School of Government and Public Service, serve as delegates, roundtable hosts, and conference staff members as well as the executive leadership.
+These students, many of them from the Texas A&M University Corps of Cadets and the Texas A&M Bush School of Government and Public Service, serve as delegates, roundtable hosts, conference staff members and the executive leadership.
 MSC SCONA became racially integrated as a conference in 1961 at the behest of a famous speaker, then-Vice President of the United States Lyndon B. Johnson.
 This was several years before the host university would follow suit under President James Earl Rudder.